The information below details our recruitment policy

-Autism Initiatives participates in the Positive about Disability (Two Tick) scheme.
+Autism Initiatives participates in the Disability Confident scheme.
+As a Disability Confident employer, we ensure that our recruitment process in inclusive and accessible.
 The standard question about disability on our online application helps to ensure that we always offer an interview to any disabled candidate who meets the minimum criteria for the post.
-This question also enables us to make any necessary adjustments to our interview arrangements, and to the way in which the role is performed should a disabled applicant be successful.
+This question also enables us to make any necessary adjustments to our interview arrangements and to the way in which the role is perform should a disabled applicant be successful.

-Autism Initiatives fully complies with both codes of practice for the Criminal Records Bureau, Disclosure Scotland and Access NI.
+Autism Initiatives fully complies with both codes of practice for the Disclosure and Barring Service (DBS), Disclosure Scotland and Access NI.
 You can find out more about this on their websites.

 Investors in People